Meet The Founder & Lead SLP

 Kaitlin Mulcahey, MS, CCC-SLP

-I’m a licensed and certified speech-language pathologist serving families in Rhode Island and Massachusetts.
-I hold a Master’s degree in Speech-Language Pathology from Loyola University Maryland and a Bachelor’s degree from the University of South Florida.
-I’m certified by the American Speech-Language-Hearing Association (ASHA) and deeply committed to evidence-based, neurodiversity-affirming care.
+Licensed and certified speech-language pathologist serving families in East Providence, Rhode Island and nearby Massachusetts.
+I hold a Master’s in Speech-Language Pathology from Loyola University Maryland and a Bachelor’s from the University of South Florida.
+I’m certified by the American Speech-Language-Hearing Association (ASHA) and committed to evidence-based, neurodiversity-affirming, connection-based therapy.

 Meet the Team